wevote/WeVoteServer/docs/README_MAC_SIMPLIFIED_INSTALL.md

     or

     **If you don't mind fully deleting any Postgres database data that you have already installed**, then delete the existing Postgres now.
-Postgres can be setup in many ways, so there are no instructions here on how to delete Postgres.
+If you installed postgres with homebrew try `brew uninstall posgresql`, but if that fails Postgres can be setup in many ways, so there are no detailed instructions here on how to delete Postgres (but.
 You can start with running `which postgres` in a terminal and going to that directory and deleting the instance or the symbolic links to the instance.
     Next step is to reboot your Mac to see if Postgres starts up again.